Alaska cites technical glitches with releasing jobless aid

 An executive order by President Donald Trump allowed for Federal Emergency Management Agency funding for states to provide the extra $300 a week benefit after a $600 a week benefit approved by Congress in response to the coronavirus pandemic expired over the summer.

-Cathy Munoz, a deputy commissioner with Alaska’s Department of Labor, said Thursday the department cannot use its unemployment insurance accounting and reporting structures to pay the FEMA money.
+Cathy Munoz, a deputy commissioner with Alaska’s Department of Labor and Workforce Development, said Thursday the department cannot use its unemployment insurance accounting and reporting structures to pay the FEMA money.

 “The federal government requires that the two programs not be comingled, and as such the IT support system for FEMA had to be built from the ground up,” she wrote in an email.